SAP-archive/teched2020-DT263/README.md

-# Session ID - Session Title
+# DT263 - Agile Transition to SAP S/4HANA with SAP Solution Manager and Focused Build

 ## Description